American Indian | Native American Education

 National Indian Education Association (NIEA)

-The National Indian Education Association (NIEA) was formed by Native educators in 1969 to encourage a national discourse on Native education and provide Native students and educators with the information needed to be successful.
+Native educators formed the National Indian Education Association (NIEA) in 1969 to encourage a national discourse on Native education and provide Native students and educators with the information needed to be successful.